scality/metalk8s/docs/operation/volume_management/index.rst

 Volume Management
 =================

-This chapter covers MetalK8s volume management operations, from creating a StorageClass, to creating and deleting a volume both from the CLI and the UI to use persistent data storage within a MetalK8s Cluster.
+This section covers MetalK8s volume management operations, from creating a StorageClass, to creating and deleting a volume using the CLI or the UI.
+The volumes enable the use of persistent data storage within a MetalK8s Cluster.

 .. toctree::